 The Greensboro urban loop is the next series of I-40 exits in North Carolina’s Piedmont Triad.
 It’s also where I-40 intersects with I-85 and even where the two interstates join together before splitting off again.

 There are plenty of fun things to do here and the Greensboro Science Center is one of the best places to take kids.
 You’ll reach it via Exit 227 from the east and via Exit 212B that turns into I-73 North.

 Downtown Greensboro (Exit 218B) is also a hub of activity.
-Find more family-friendly things to do at the Greensboro Children’s Museum or LeBauer Park or learn important Black history at the International Civil Rights Museum.
+Find more family-friendly things to do at the Miriam P. Brenner Children’s Museum or LeBauer Park or learn important Black history at the International Civil Rights Museum.